jayabaldwin/jaya-baldwin-portfolio/README.md

 ## Criteria
 - Upon loading this portfolio, I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-- The UI scrolls to the corresponding scetion upon clicking the links in the navigation
+- The UI scrolls to the corresponding section upon clicking the links in the navigation
 - The UI scrolls to a section with titled images of the developer's applications
 - The first application's image should be larger in size than the others
 - The images of the applications link to that deployed application